JSaprah/seven-healing-chakras/README.md

 ### **Seven chakras**

+* The user can read about the seven chakras and its elements.
+The information is easy to understand and visually attractive.
 * Description of the seven chakras sorted in seven sections.
 * The elements are shown in a table.
 The table is horizontally aligned.
 If the size goes below 400px the table will be shows vertically.
 * Mantras have been used for each of the seven chakras.
 H4 header has been used for the mantra in the serif and cursive style to mark it as a quotation.
 The quotation are taken from the website ![Hands on Health](http://www.handsonhealthsheffield.com/health/the-seven-chakras-for-beginners/#:~:text=Root%20Chakra%20(Muladhara)&text=When%20the%20root%20chakra%20is,re%20standing%20on%20unstable%20ground.&text=Mantra:%20%E2%80%9CI%20can't,grow%20from%20an%20unsteady%20foundation.%E2%80%9D)